marenas1/codepath-capstone/README.md

       <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/262dd4ab82c042af993b079f170a9225-with-play.gif">
     </a>
   </div>

 ## Week 10 Progress
-  <div>
 Picture taking works and saves.
 Map including location has been added in the form of an image.
-Like button works as well as the counter for it.
+Like button works and saves data even if tab is changed.
 Tableview for user posts has been instantiated.
+  <div>
     <a href="https://www.loom.com/share/a863654ca0a34325b9d7795e028d253f">
     </a>
     <a href="https://www.loom.com/share/a863654ca0a34325b9d7795e028d253f">